buwituze/HealthSpot_Model/README.md

 | Model 3 - Instance 4   | RMSprop     | L2 (0.001)                 | 60     | No                                           | 3      | 0.005         | 99.03%   | 0.9941   | 1.0000 | 0.9882    |
 | XGBoost                | N/A         | L1 & L2 (GridSearchCV)     | N/A    | N/A                                          | N/A    | 0.1 (best)    | 100.00%  | 1.0000   | 1.0000 | 1.0000    |

+## Model Performance Analysis

+The XGBoost and Simple Neural Network models achieved the highest performance with perfect scores across all metrics (100% accuracy, 1.0000 F1-score, recall, and precision).
+Among the optimized neural network instances, Instance 1 (Adam optimizer with L2 regularization and early stopping) and Instance 4 (RMSprop with minimal L2 regularization) demonstrated superior performance with F1-scores of 1.0000 and 0.9941 respectively.
+The combination of Adam optimizer with L2 regularization (0.01) and early stopping proved most effective for this healthcare accessibility classification task.

+The machine learning algorithms (Logistic Regression and XGBoost) outperformed most neural network implementations, with XGBoost achieving perfect classification.
+The Logistic Regression model's best hyperparameters included L2 regularization with GridSearchCV optimization, demonstrating that simpler models can be highly effective for this spatial classification problem.
+This suggests that the healthcare accessibility patterns in the dataset have clear linear relationships that traditional ML algorithms can capture effectively without requiring complex deep learning architectures.